Roberto Mancini: Galatasaray

 On 30 September 2013, Mancini signed a three-year contract with Turkish side Galatasaray, taking over from the previous coach Fatih Terim, who had left to take over as coach of the Turkey national team.
 In his first game in charge, on 2 October against Juventus in the 2013–14 Champions League, Galatasaray drew 2–2 with a late equaliser.
 After a convincing 3–1 victory at home against Copenhagen in the same competition, his Galatasaray side this time defeated reigning Italian champions Juventus 1–0 on the crucial matchday six to advance to the last 16 of the tournament, a feat he was unable to achieve with Manchester City over two seasons.
 Galatasaray met Chelsea and was eliminated despite drawing the home leg 1–1.

 Under Mancini, Galatasaray won their first 12 2013–14 Süper Lig home matches, including a 6–0 victory over Bursaspor, the highest winning margin in the league as of game week 20.
 On 7 May, Galatasaray won 1–0 against Eskişehirspor in the 2014 Turkish Cup Final with a late goal from Wesley Sneijder.
 On 11 June, Mancini left the club by mutual consent.
-It has been reported by the club's chairman and the spokesperson that the club's transfer policy and the overall budget of the upcoming season was the reason behind the dispute.
+It was reported by the club's chairman and the spokesperson that the club's transfer policy and the overall budget of the upcoming season were the reasons behind the dispute.
 This was also verified by Mancini, who stated: "When I accepted the coaching post, Gala's aims were different."